UNIVERSITY STUDENT APARTMENTS

 This is a legal contract - Please read it carefully

 I hereby contract with University Student Apartments, a department of The University of Utah, to rent an apartment.
 I agree to pay rent monthly, in advance, on or before the first calendar day of the month.
-I understand that my account will be considered delinquent if I have not paid it in full on or before the first day of the month.
+I understand that my account will be considered late if I have not paid it in full on or before the first day of the month.
 Furthermore, if my account is not paid in full by the close of business (4:30 PM) on the 7th calendar day of each month, University Student Apartments will assess a late fee, and I hereby agree to pay it.
 If I am employed by the University of Utah and fail to pay my account in full within thirty (30) days of the due date, I agree that University Student Apartments may have the amount due withheld from my paycheck.
 The amount due may include, but is not limited to, past due rent, court costs, late fees, cleaning and damage fees, or childcare fees.

 I understand that University Student Apartments has the right to increase rental rates during the term of the Rental Agreement, with thirty (30) days written notice.